Why Trust OMD?

 Wayne State College

-Wayne State College, a member of Nebraska’s state college system, is known for high-value online master’s programs.
-All of WSC’s online grad programs charge flat-rate tuition regardless of residency, and no entrance exams are required.
-Students choose from career-focused master’s degrees in business, organizational management, education, and counseling, all with asynchronous coursework.
-Small classes and a tight-knit community remain hallmarks, even online — a point of pride for WSC.
+A member of Nebraska’s state college system, Wayne State College (WSC) is known for high-value online master’s programs.
+All online graduate programs charge flat-rate tuition regardless of residency, and no entrance exams are required.

 Highlighted Program: MS in Organizational Management (MSOM)

-Duration: 36 credit hours (typically 18-24 months).
+Duration: 36 credit hours (typically 18-24 months)

-Mode: 100% online, no campus visits or residency required
+Mode: 100% online; no campus visits required

 Admissions Requirements: